agardnerIT/killercoda_tutorials/pyrsia/step2.md

 ## Inspect the Pyrsia transparency log

-Now, let's take a look at the transparency logs.
+Now, let's take a look at the transparency logs for `alpine:3.16.2`:

-Next, let's take the alpine:3.16.2 example again:

 ```
 pyrsia inspect-log docker --image alpine:3.16.2